 Just prior to Tanya’s accident, she was traveling in the far right lane on the highway when a truck driver attempted a lane change into her lane of travel.
 The truck driver did not see Tanya’s vehicle, struck her vehicle, and pinned it into the guardrail while still traveling at highway speed before coming to a stop after about 50 yards.

 Tanya sustained injuries to her neck, back, and head, and suffered cuts on her legs and arms from her windows being busted out during the accident.
-She was transported by ambulance to the hospital where she complained of pain primarily in her neck and low back.
+She was transported by ambulance to the hospital where she complained of pain primarily in her neck and lower back.
 At the hospital, diagnostic testing was performed but confirmed Tanya did not break any bones in the accident.
 She was prescribed a muscle relaxer and pain reliever and was discharged.
 She next began physical therapy treatment.

 MRIs on her neck and back were taken.
-The MRI on her low back revealed she had a small disc bulge in her low back.
+The MRI on her lower back revealed she had a small disc bulge in her lower back.
 Tanya went to 18 physical therapy sessions to recover from her injuries.
 Once she finished her medical treatment, it was time to try to see if I could negotiate a settlement for her.
 I sent a demand package to the trucking company’s insurance company to kick off settlement negotiations.

 The first offer from the insurance company came back.
 It was $50,000; I knew Tanya’s case had more value.
 I then exchanged numbers back and forth with the insurance company until the adjuster with the insurance company told me their top offer on her case was $70,000.
 I didn’t buy it though and thought the adjuster probably had more room to negotiate.